Landscape Regulations & Review

 The following conditions must be proven to the City to issue a tree removal or relocation permit (Section 16-1248):

-- The tree constitutes an unreasonable impediment to continuance or development of a permitted use of the property by virtue of its location in a buildable area or yard area where structures or improvements are to be placed and, at the determination of the City, suitable alternatives do not exist;
+- The tree constitutes an unreasonable impediment to the continuance or development of a permitted use of the property by virtue of its location in a buildable area or yard area where structures or improvements are to be placed and, at the determination of the City, suitable alternatives do not exist.

-- The tree is diseased, injured, in danger of falling, is too close to an existing or proposed structure so as to endanger the structure, interferes with utility services, creates unsafe vision clearances, or conflicts with other ordinances or regulations; (Structure defined as foundation not sidewalk or driveway)
+- The tree is diseased, injured, in danger of falling, is too close to an existing or proposed structure so as to endanger the structure, interferes with utility services, creates unsafe vision clearances, or conflicts with other ordinances or regulations (Structure defined as foundation, not sidewalk or driveway).

 - The tree is in excess of the tree requirements for a property containing a single-family residence or duplex and is not listed as a preferred native tree or palm in Table 16-1307 of the City's Zoning Code;

-- The tree has been destroyed or died;
+- The tree has been destroyed or died.

-- The tree is not considered a designated historic or specimen tree
+- The tree is not considered a designated historic or specimen tree:

 - Older than (15) years;